 Financing fees and bank charges result primarily from bank taxes charged in Argentina on cash transfers.
-Cash transfers were lower in the 2023 periods than in the 2022 periods.
+Cash transfers were higher in Q1 2024 than in Q1 2023.

-Interest on loans is higher in YE 2023 than in YE 2022 due to a higher average amount of loans outstanding during 2023 combined with higher interest rates and is lower in Q4 2023 than in Q4 2022 due to the repayment of certain loans with the proceeds from the issuance of Series IV Notes in July and December 2023.
+Interest on bank debt is lower in Q1 2024 than in Q1 2023 due to a lower average amount of loans outstanding during Q1 2024.
 See the Liquidity and Capital Resources - Loans and Notes Payable sections of this MD&A.

-Interest on notes payable in Q4 2023 is higher than in Q4 2022 due to the issuance of Series IV Notes in July 2023 and additional Series IV Notes in December 2023.
+Interest on notes payable in Q1 2024 is higher than in Q1 2023 due to the issuance of Series IV Notes in July 2023 and additional Series IV Notes in December 2023.

-Amortization of notes payable transaction costs is higher in Q4 2023 than in Q4 2022 due to the costs related to the issuance of Series IV Notes in July and December 2023.
+Amortization of notes payable transaction costs is higher in Q1 2024 than in Q1 2023 due to the costs related to the issuance of Series IV Notes in July and December 2023.